Throupy/rpi-led-matrix-applets/README.md

 - [X] System Monitor - Scale between red and green for system usage
 - [X] Tarkov Price Tracker - Format price function to include millions
 - [X] Tarkov Price Tracker - When BMP files don't exist it goes crazy (on bens pi, works on my machine :nerd:)
-- [ ] Tarkov Price Tracker - App takes long time to quit when B button pressed
+- [X] Tarkov Price Tracker - App takes long time to quit when B button pressed
 - [X] Tarkov Price Tracker - Move DisplayItem out of applet definition
-- [ ] Tarkov Price Tracker - Complete refactor - this was the first app created and doesn't use good format e.g. fetching, updating.
+- [X] Tarkov Price Tracker - Complete refactor - this was the first app created and doesn't use good format e.g. fetching, updating.
 Use the helldivers apps as references.
+- [ ] Tarkov Price Tracker - User pressing A does not do anything if they press A while fetch_data is running.
+This is because the function is blocking.
+Consider using async approach but, is it worth it?
 - [X] Pong Game - Fix scoreboard
 - [X] Pong Game - Styling and formatting - make it look pretty
 - [X] Helldivers Counter - Make select button skip (e.g. planets)